capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/transmission/index.md

 # Transmission Protocols

 Ternoa provides you with many advanced NFT features.
-Not only creating an NFT can be done in just a few lines of code but we also cover many NFT advanced usecases: Ternoa allows you to easily create functions to rent, auctioned or even add secret to your NFTs without using any smart contracts.
+Not only creating an NFT can be done in just a few lines of code but we also cover many NFT advanced use cases: Ternoa allows you to easily create functions to rent, auction, or even add secrets to your NFTs without using any smart contracts.
 Among those advanced features, Ternoa introduces a new concept when using your NFT: the Transmission Protocols.

 ## What are Transmission Protocols?

-Ternoa responds to existing centralized storage solutions by using capsule or secret NFTs and offer a new solution for secure data transmission: the transmission protocols.
-Existing storage solutions are limited and does not provide automated transfers services.
+Ternoa responds to existing centralized storage solutions by using a capsule or secret NFTs and offers a new solution for secure data transmission: the transmission protocols.
+Existing storage solutions are limited and do not provide automated transfer services.
 Ternoa has created transmission protocols to be able to change the state and ownership of a digital asset (NFT) automatically after a specific condition has been met.

 ## Transmission Protocols features